George Schuyler: Shift in politics

-From 1937 to 1944, Schuyler was the business manager of the NAACP.
-During the McCarthy Era, Schuyler moved sharply to the political right and would later contribute to American Opinion, the journal of the John Birch Society.
+By the late 1930s, Schuyler was moving away from his previous socialist views and his columns at the Pittsburgh Courier became increasingly critical of the Roosevelt administration.
+Schuyler was only one of a few prominent African Americans to oppose FDR's internment of Japanese Americans.
+He dismissed accusations that Japanese Americans presented any genuine national security threat.
+Schuyler warned African Americans that “if the Government can do this to American citizens of Japanese ancestry, then it can do this to American citizens of ANY ancestry...Their fight is our fight."
+For many of the same reasons, Schuyler, who was investigated by the FBI because of his columns, condemned the Sedition Trial of 1944 of thirty right wing critics of Roosevelt.
+If these defendants were prosecuted for their views, he charged, "then who is safe?
+I may be nabbed for speaking harshly about Brother Stimson’s treatment of Negro lads in the Army."

 In 1947, he published The Communist Conspiracy against the Negroes.
 His conservatism was a counterpoint to the predominant liberal philosophy of the civil rights movement in the 1960s and 1970s.
 In 1964, Schuyler wrote a controversial opinion column in the ultraconservative Manchester Union Leader that opposed Martin Luther King Jr.'s being awarded the Nobel Peace Prize.
 He wrote, "Dr. King's principal contribution to world peace has been to roam the country like some sable Typhoid Mary, infecting the mentally disturbed with perversions of Christian doctrine, and grabbing fat lecture fees from the shallow-pated."

 Schuyler opposed the Civil Rights Act of 1964.
 While acknowledging that white discrimination against blacks was "morally wrong, nonsensical, unfair, un-Christian and cruelly unjust", he opposed federal action to coerce changes in public attitudes.
 "New countries have a passion for novelty," he wrote, "and a country like America, which grew out of conquest, immigration, revolution and civil war, is prone to speed social change by law, or try to do so, on the assumption that by such legerdemain it is possible to make people better by force."
 Despite the inherent unfairness of racial discrimination, he considered federal intrusion into private affairs an infringement on individual liberty, explaining that "it takes lots of time to change social mores, especially with regard to such hardy perennials as religion, race and nationality, to say nothing of social classes."